zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 On the product overview page above, there is no button to add or modify a product.
 This can be added to a view entity to update its corresponding persistable entity object.

-1. Create a microflow and name it *ProductOverview*.
+1. Create a microflow and name it *ACT_ProductOverview*.
 This microflow takes the `ProductOverviewVE` object.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/product-overview-microflow.png" >}}